LinkedIn Tag

 View all FAQs

-Requirement 6.4.3 focuses on payment page script management, requiring you to authorize every script, ensure their integrity, and maintain a complete inventory with written justification for each script's necessity.
-Requirement 11.6.1 mandates continuous monitoring to detect unauthorized changes to HTTP headers and payment page content, with alerts sent to personnel and evaluations performed at least weekly.
+Payment page script management is the focus of 6.4.3.
+It requires you to authorize every script, ensure script integrity, and keep a complete inventory with a written justification for why each script is important.
+11.6.1 mandates you to have continuous monitoring to detect unauthorized changes to HTTP headers and payment page content, including alerts sent to personnel and weekly evaluations.

-PCI DSS 4.0.1 is the latest version of the Payment Card Industry Data Security Standard that protects cardholder data through strict security monitoring requirements.
-If your business processes, stores, or transmits credit card information, you must comply with these regulations to avoid hefty fines, higher insurance rates, and potential business disruption.
-The standard applies to all merchants, processors, acquirers, and service providers handling payment card data.
-Non-compliance can result in fines ranging from thousands to millions of dollars, depending on your transaction volume and the severity of any breaches.
+It is the latest version of the Payment Card Industry Data Security Standard with the aim of protecting cardholder data via strict security monitoring requirements.
+As long as your business processes, stores, or transmits credit card data, you must comply with these regulations to avoid hefty fines, higher insurance rates, and potential business disruption.
+This standard is applicable to all merchants, processors, acquirers, and service providers handling payment card data.
+Depending on your transaction volume and the severity of any breaches, failure to comply can result in fines ranging from thousands to millions of dollars.

-Non-compliance penalties vary based on your payment processor and transaction volume, but fines typically range from $5,000 to $500,000 per incident.
-Beyond fines, you may face increased transaction fees, higher insurance premiums, loss of payment processing privileges, and significant costs from data breach remediation and lawsuits.
-The average cost of a payment card data breach exceeds $4 million when factoring in forensic investigations, legal fees, customer notification, and business disruption.
+Penalties vary, but range from $5,000 to $500,000 per incident.
+This is based on your payment processor and transaction volume.
+Aside from fines, you may also face increased transaction fees, higher insurance premiums, loss of payment processing privileges, and high costs from data breach remediation and lawsuits.
+A payment card data breach exceeds $4 million on average when you include forensic investigations, legal fees, customer notifications, and business disruption.

-Proxy-based solutions provide the most comprehensive protection because they intercept and analyze every script request in real-time, rather than just scanning periodically or relying on browser-based detection that attackers can bypass. cside's proxy approach ensures complete visibility into script behavior, immediate threat blocking capabilities, and accurate compliance reporting that captures all script variations.
-This method has been independently audited and approved by Viking Cloud, giving you confidence that your compliance strategy meets the highest industry standards while providing superior security protection.
+The most comprehensive protection is provided by gatekeeper-based solutions by intercepting and analyzing every script request in real-time.
+This approach is better than periodical scans or browser-based detections that bad actors can bypass.
+Visibility into script behaviour, immediate threat blocking capabilities, and accurate compliance reporting that captures all script variations are some of the features that cside's Gatekeeper approach can provide.
+Viking Cloud has independently audited and approved this method.
+This gives an additional layer of confidence that your compliance strategy meets the highest industry standards while providing superior security protection.